 \subsection{Text to Motion Generation}

 \textbf{Text-to-motion Dataset.} Current text-motion datasets, such as KIT \cite{plappert2016kit}, AMASS \cite{mahmood2019amass}, and HumanML3D \cite{guo2022generating}, are constrained by limited data coverage, typically spanning only tens of hours and lacking whole-body motion representation.
-To overcome these shortcomings, Motion-X \cite{lin2024motion} was developed, providing an extensive dataset that encompasses whole-body motions.

-\textbf{Text-to-motion Models.} Text-to-motion models \cite{petrovich2022temos, zhang2024motiondiffuse, guo2022tm2t, guo2022generating, lu2023humantomato, chen2023executing} have gained popularity for their user convenience.
+To overcome these shortcomings, Motion-X \cite{lin2024motion} was developed, providing an extensive dataset that encompasses whole-body motions.\\ \textbf{Text-to-motion Models.} Text-to-motion models \cite{petrovich2022temos, zhang2024motiondiffuse, guo2022tm2t, guo2022generating, lu2023humantomato, chen2023executing} have gained popularity for their user convenience.
 Recent advancements have focused on diffusion models \cite{zhang2024motiondiffuse, kim2023flame, tevet2022human}, which, unlike deterministic generation models \cite{ahuja2019language2pose, ghosh2021synthesis}, enable finer-grained and diverse output generation.
 Chen et al. \cite{chen2023executing} proposed a motion latent-based diffusion model to enhance generative quality and reduce computational costs.
 However, the misalignment between natural language and human motions presents challenges.
 Lu et al. \cite{lu2023humantomato} introduced the Text-aligned Whole-body Motion generation framework to address these issues by generating high-quality, diverse, and coherent facial expressions, hand gestures, and body motions simultaneously.